springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-Where you do wish to include a legend, HTML is permissable, meaning you can include a heading to reinforce the form and page structure:
+If you do wish to include a legend, you can use HTML to style it and add semantic meaning.
+It is recommended to use a heading of the correct level as the legend content.

 ```json
 "fieldsets": {